 If you do have a problem with your roommate, the first step is to try communicating about the situation and see if you can find a solution.
 If you reach an agreement, make sure it is in writing.
 It is important to have problems and their solutions documented in case further action is required.

 Since the RTA does not apply to roommate conflicts, you do not have the option of going to the Residential Tenancy Dispute Resolution Service (RTDRS) if you need help resolving a problem with your roommate.
-If you can’t reach a resolution with your roommate, you may wish to consider mediation or making an application to Provincial Court.
+If you can’t reach a resolution with your roommate, you may wish to consider mediation or making an application to Alberta Court of Justice.
 It is always recommended that you seek legal advice if you plan to make a court application.

 A list of organizations that provide legal advice are located on our website.